Poiixen/Minesweeper/README.md

 ## Description

-This is a Minesweeper project implemented using TypeScript and the SFML (Simple Fast Multimedia Library) bindings.
+This is a Minesweeper project implemented using the SFML (Simple Fast Multimedia Library) bindings.
 Minesweeper is a classic single-player puzzle game where the player attempts to clear a board containing hidden mines without detonating any of them.
 The game involves revealing grid spaces and using numerical clues to determine the locations of mines.

 ## Rules Overview